The official legal term for a ticket is a statement of offence.

 In most cases, you must send a written request to the Bureau des infractions et amendes.
 To learn more, visit the website of the Bureau des infractions et amendes.
 You can also contact the courthouse, the Municipal Court or the prosecutor's office for information about the rules to follow in your area.

 Read all the documents you receive.
 Why?
 Because it will help you identify the facts or witnesses that support your case.
 It will also allow you to see if certain witnesses contradict themselves or each other.

 Will the police officer be present in court?

 The police officer will only come to court if the prosecutor decides he should be questioned in front of the judge.
 Otherwise, he will not come to court.

 The statement of offence and the written incident report that the police officer made will serve as his testimony since they are considered to be what he would have said had he testified in person in court.

 The prosecutor may therefore decide that the statement (or the report) is sufficient.
-In fact, officers rarely come to court to testify.

 If you think the police officer should be present because you want to ask him questions as part of your defence, you must ask ahead of time for him to be present.
 The prosecutor will arrange for the officer to be there.

 Take note!
 If the judge thinks the statement of offence and incident report are sufficient and the officer's presence was not justified, the judge can order you to pay extra costs.